ozalieg/Thesis/0.1.0/content/LiteratureReview.typ

 Early approaches to schema inference in tabular data primarily relied on heuristic and rule-based methods.
-HUSS, a heuristic algorithm for understanding the semantic structure of spreadsheets, exemplifies this class of techniques by leveraging layout and formatting cues such as font style and alignment to infer header roles, operating effectively under assumptions of consistent structure @dint_a_00201.
+HUSS, a heuristic algorithm for understanding the semantic structure of spreadsheets, exemplifies this class of techniques by leveraging layout and formatting cues such as font style and alignment to infer header roles, operating effectively under assumptions of consistent structure (Wu et al., 2023) @Wu2023.
-Similarly, Fang et al. present a rule-based classifier for header detection in digital libraries that utilizes features like pairwise similarity between consecutive rows—a classic form of pattern recognition—to distinguish between header and data regions @fang2012table.
+Similarly, Fang et al. present a rule-based classifier for header detection in digital libraries that utilizes features like pairwise similarity between consecutive rows—a classic form of pattern recognition—to distinguish between header and data regions (Fang et al., 2012) @Fang2012.
- Milosevic et al. adopt a multi-layered approach that integrates functional and structural heuristics with machine learning, thereby acknowledging and partially addressing the limitations of purely rule-based strategies when faced with complex table layouts @milovsevic2018multi.
+ Milosevic et al. adopt a multi-layered approach that integrates functional and structural heuristics with machine learning, thereby acknowledging and partially addressing the limitations of purely rule-based strategies when faced with complex table layouts (Milošević, 2018) @milovsevic2018.

 These early methods generally assumed well-formed, homogeneous data structures with clearly defined headers and uniform formatting across rows.
 In practice, however, such assumptions rarely hold.
-HUSS, for instance, shows diminished performance when applied to spreadsheets with noisy layouts or ambiguous header usage, underscoring the brittleness of heuristic approaches under real-world conditions @dint_a_00201.
+HUSS, for instance, shows diminished performance when applied to spreadsheets with noisy layouts or ambiguous header usage, underscoring the brittleness of heuristic approaches under real-world conditions (Wu et al., 2023) @Wu2023.
-Fang et al. similarly note the challenge of generalizing across diverse table styles, especially when extraneous metadata or multi-row headers are present @fang2012table.
+Fang et al. similarly note the challenge of generalizing across diverse table styles, especially when extraneous metadata or multi-row headers are present @Fang2012.
-Milosevic et al. explicitly highlight the difficulties posed by visual and semantic variability in biomedical tables, motivating their integration of learning-based components as a means of enhancing robustness @milovsevic2018multi.
+Milosevic et al. explicitly highlight the difficulties posed by visual and semantic variability in biomedical tables, motivating their integration of learning-based components as a means of enhancing robustness (Milošević, 2018) @milovsevic2018.

 In summary, while classical rule-based methods like HUSS and those proposed by Fang and Milosevic demonstrate utility under idealized conditions, their reliance on structural consistency and formatting regularity often limits applicability.